btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 Inside BTCPay, you can **create and manage an unlimited number of stores**.
 Each store has its own wallet, can create apps (Point of Sale or Payment Buttons and Crowdfunds) or be paired with external e-commerce software through one of the integrations available.
 Admin does not have control over the private keys of the other user's stores.
 For more information, check [Stores FAQ](./FAQ/Stores.md)

-- Store settings - Configure individual store settings, set up a wallet and customize the payment experience for your customers.
-Server admins can enable Lightning Network payments.
+- Store settings - Configure global payment settings and customize the payment experience for your customers.
 - Rates - Set the source for cryptocurrency to fiat [exchange rates for your store](./FAQ/Stores.md#how-to-change-the-exchange-rate-provider-for-invoices).
 - Checkout experience - [Customize the appearance](./FAQ/ServerSettings.md#how-to-modify-the-checkout-page) of the checkout page, choose default coin, etc.
 - Access Tokens - Tokens for [pairing the store to an integration](./WhatsNext.md#connecting-your-btcpay-store-to-your-e-commerce-platform)